1. Güllüdere Valley

 9. Çavuşin Village

 Çavuşin village, located 2 kilometers from Goreme, is one of the oldest settlements in Cappadocia.
-The Church of St. John the Baptist, the oldest structure in the village dates back to the 5th century, where Christian dervishes and their communities lived.
+St. John the Baptist Chapel is a must-visit site, the oldest structure in the village dates back to the 5th century, where Christian dervishes and their communities lived.

 10. Güray Museum